 |Length||Monthly payment||Total amount paid||Total financing cost|

-Reasons to avoid long-term personal loans
+Reasons to avoid long-term loans

 Long-term loans have longer repayment periods — which means they may be helpful in getting your debt under control with smaller monthly payments.
 The big downside is that it can keep you in debt that much longer.

 You might want to steer clear of a long-term loan if you can afford shorter-term alternatives.
 If you’re considering consolidating your debt into a long-term personal loan, you may want to consider applying for a balance transfer credit card instead.
+Just be sure to understand how a balance transfer works before deciding whether to go that route.

 Another drawback of certain long-term personal loans is they can be difficult to qualify for — especially if they are unsecured, meaning no collateral is required.
 Instead, a lender will look at factors like your financial history and credit to make a lending decision.
 If your credit isn’t great, you may need to consider other options.